 Some dealers claim “we finance anyone,” but it may come at a price

-Other options include applying for preapproval before you shop
+Other options include applying for approval before you shop

 What are “buy here, pay here” dealerships?

-“Buy here, pay here” dealerships are auto dealers that not only sell cars but effectively act as the bank, too, by providing in-house financing, typically for buyers with bad credit.* Interest rates can be higher than other lending options and customers make car payments directly to the dealership.
-They’re different from traditional car dealerships that request financing from prospective lenders, with customers generally making payments to a third party.
+“Buy here, pay here” dealerships not only sell cars but effectively act as the bank, too, by providing in-house financing, typically for buyers with bad credit.* Interest rates can be higher than other lending options and customers make car payments directly to the dealership.
+They’re different from traditional dealerships that request financing from prospective lenders, with customers generally making payments to a third party.†

-Bad credit accepted – Many “Buy here, pay here” dealers sell and finance vehicles to customers with no and bad credit histories.
-They often advertise “no credit, no problem” and “no credit check auto loans.”
+Bad credit accepted – Many “buy here, pay here” dealers sell and finance vehicles to customers with bad and no credit histories.
+They often advertise “no credit, no problem” and “no-credit-check auto loans.”

-No or little money down – They may offer the potential to buy a car without requiring money down, or only a small down payment on a car, such as $500 or below.
+No or little money down – They may offer the potential to buy a car with no money down, or only a small down payment, such as $500 or below.

 Simple process – Buying a car and getting financing at the same time, and making payments to the dealership where it was purchased, is straightforward.

-Higher interest rates – Interest rates on loans from dealerships offering in-house financing can be much higher than those from banks, credit unions and other lenders, says the Consumer Financial Protection Bureau, a government agency with advice for consumers.
+Higher interest rates – Interest rates on loans from dealerships offering in-house financing can be much higher than those from banks, credit unions and other lenders, says the Consumer Financial Protection Bureau.

-Bigger risk of borrowing more than the vehicle is worth – Banks and other auto lenders normally limit the amount they will lend for a vehicle purchase based on the value of the vehicle, but a “buy here, pay here” dealership providing credit for a customer’s purchase themselves may not do that, according to the CFPB.
-“So you may end up paying thousands of dollars more than its value,” it cautions.
+Bigger risk of borrowing more than the vehicle is worth – Banks and other auto lenders normally limit the amount they will lend based on the value of the vehicle, but a “buy here, pay here” dealership that provides credit for a customer’s purchase themselves may not do that, cautions the CFPB.
+“So you may end up paying thousands of dollars more than its value,” it says.